alramirezca/ATRACKCS/README.md

 We suggest the option `subset/get data` and use `OpenDAP` method for downloading and refining the date range and interest region.

 ## Example use case
 Different applications can be made with ATRACKS.
-In this example we track a single MCS but the analyses can be extended both spatially and temporally depending on the interest.
+This example tracks a single MCS, but the analyses can be extended both spatially and temporally depending on the interest.

 ![](joss/example_3.png)